-Happily enough, municipal bonds can also be free of state income taxes.
-As a general rule in most states, if the bonds are issued in a particular state, it is exempt from that state’s income taxes.
+One of the advantages of municipal bonds is that they are free of state income taxes.
+As a general rule in most states, if the bonds are issued in a particular state, they are exempt from that state’s income taxes.

-For instance, a bond issued by a municipality in New York will be exempt from New York state income taxes.
-Since there are 50 states plus D.C. and territories such as Puerto Rico, US Virgin Islands, Guam, it is not possible for us to go over examples involving each state.
-We’ll go over some basic concepts and cover certain states.
+For instance, a bond issued by a municipality in New York will be exempt from New York state income tax.
+Since there are 50 states plus D.C. and territories such as Puerto Rico, the U.S. Virgin Islands, and Guam, it is not possible for us to go over examples involving each state.
+As such, we’ll go over some basic concepts and cover only certain states in this article.

-First, having the benefit of not paying state income taxes on top of not having to pay federal income taxes increases the taxable-equivalent yield even more.
-The higher a state’s income tax, the greater the likelihood of in-state buyers to buy their state’s bonds.
+First, having the benefit of not paying state income taxes on top of not having to pay federal income taxes increases the taxable-equivalent yield.
+The higher a state’s income tax, the greater the likelihood of in-state buyers buying their state’s bonds.
 Conversely, states without an income tax have to offer slightly higher yields to attract both in-state and out-of-state buyers.

-No state can tax bond interest issued by US territories.
+No state can tax bond interest issued by U.S. territories such as Puerto Rico, Guam, and the U.S. Virgin Islands.
 A resident of any state can buy bonds issued by the territories and have the interest tax-exempt from their state’s income taxes.

-The states listed above have no income taxes, which means a couple of things:
+The states listed below have no income taxes, which means a couple of things:

 New York City Has a City Income Tax